penalara/engineOutputGHCFile/schema-doc/ghcoutput-properties-generatedjsontimetable-properties-assignedsections-assignedsection-properties-sessionsassigned-sessionassigned.md

 ## refClassRomms

-List of classrooms assigned to teach the session.
+List of classrooms assigned to teach the class unit.

 `refClassRomms`